dinki/View-Assist/wiki/docs/wishlist.md

 ## Wishlist

-* Sound machine for sleep/noise cancelling * Won't be long
+* Sound machine for sleep/noise cancelling * In beta testing
 * Alert me when packages are delivered
 * Tell me if it will rain today or tomorrow *
 * Drop in to another satellite device(s) and have a conversation like an intercom